Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

 \subsubsection{Topic-Aware Methods}

-In these methods, a set of network topics, \(TC=\{t_1,t_2,\dots ,t_{\mid TC\mid} \}\), is first defined and the vector of interests, \(BV[T]\), for each user is determined, i.e., \(BV_i[T]\) for node \(v_i\) is the vector with \(\mid TC \mid\) entries whose $j$-th entry is a number in \([0,1]\) and indicates how interested in topic \(t_j\) the node is.
-The query \(Q\) has also a relevance vector \(AM[T]\) with \(\mid TC \mid\) entries whose $j$-th entry, a number in \([0,1]\), denotes the relevance of the query to topic \(t_j\).
+In these methods, a set of network topics is first defined.
+The behaviour of each user, corresponding to $BV$, can be modelled using a topic vector; the $j$-th entry of this vector is a number in $[0,1]$ and indicates how interested in the $j$-th topic the user is.
+Also, the behaviour of each relationship, corresponding to $BE$, can be modelled using a topic vector; the $j$-th entry of this vector is a number in $[0,1]$ and indicates the spreading (influence) probability on the edge for the $j$-th topic.
+The features of the message, corresponding to $AM$ in the query, are modelled using a relevance topic vector whose $j$-th entry, a number in $[0,1]$, denotes the relevance of the query to the $j$-th topic.
 In topic-aware methods, influential nodes are selected according to these vectors.
-These methods are divided into two categories based on the methodology applied to identify the seeds.
+Based on the methodology applied to identify the seeds, we divide topic-aware methods into two categories.

+\paragraph{Partly Offline Topic-Aware methods:} In these methods, the main idea is that there are lots of different messages related to different sets of topics and the identification of influential users for each message is accordingly time-consuming.
+Therefore, different seed sets for different sets of topics are selected and saved in advance using an offline approach.
+When a query comes up, the overlap between the topic vector of the query and the topic sets for which seeds have been saved is used to determine the most relevant saved seed sets and select the most influential seeds.